-In this years' LOHVE 2019 benchmark we saw the average volunteer age of 56 years.
-This is down 3 years from the previous year's benchmark which saw an average of 59.
-In 2017, the average was 57.
-Given the higher turnover and the anecdotal conversations within the LOHVE Network where we are seeing more students volunteering within our services, it was a little surprising that our average age had not significantly changed.
-On average over the past seven years there has been little movement in this figure (maximum of six years) from 61 years in the 2013 benchmark to 55 in 2016.
-Some explanation may be that participating agencies provided estimates rather than actual ages but it would be good to watch this space in future benchmarks.

-It was, however, not surprising to see that the ages are slightly higher in the rural (63 years) and regional (62 years) agencies above the metropolitan (56 years), given that many of our LOHVE Network volunteer managers and coordinators from rural and regional towns often share that the young people often leave the country for metropolitan areas to seek work/study and opportunities more accessible in major cities.
+In this years' LOHVE 2019 benchmark we saw the average volunteer age of 61 years.
+This is up 5 years from the previous year's benchmark which saw an average of 56.
+In 2018 the average ages was 59 and in 2017, the average was 57.
+Given the higher turnover and the anecdotal conversations within the LOHVE Network where we are seeing more students volunteering within our health services, it was surprising to see the average age increase rather than decrease.
+That said, these figures will likely move dependent upon who has participated in the survey in any given year.
+It was, however, not surprising to see that the ages are slightly higher in the rural (64 years) and regional (62 years) agencies above the metropolitan (59 years), given that many of our LOHVE Network volunteer managers and coordinators from rural and regional towns often share that the young people often leave the country for metropolitan areas to seek work/study and opportunities more accessible in major cities which means that much of the volunteering in these areas is carried out by older people.